littlstar/slate/source/includes/_videos.md

 }
 ```

-This endpoint returns a paginated array of all sponsored videos.
+Returns a paginated array of all sponsored videos.

 ### HTTP Request

 `GET https://littlstar.com/api/v1/videos/sponsored`

 <aside class="notice">
-When authenticated with an X-Apikey header two additional properties, stared and downvoted, will be included in the response indicating whether the currently authenticated user has stared or downvoted the requested video.
+When authenticated with an X-Apikey header two additional properties, `stared` and `downvoted`, will be included in each of the video objects in the array indicating whether the currently authenticated user has stared or downvoted that video.
 </aside>

 ### Query Parameters